-An Interim CFO is the greatest insurance policy a company owner could have when going through a transaction to sell, refinance, or acquire someone else.
-The CFO is oxygen to the transaction.
-Especially if they haven’t had to report to outside investors, a sale or merger may require a whole new level of financial reporting and accountability that most companies are not ready for.
+An Interim CFO is the greatest insurance policy for company owners going through a transaction to sell, refinance, or acquire another company.
+The role of the CFO in M&A is critical to a successful transaction.
+Especially for companies who haven’t had to report to outside investors, a sale or merger may require a whole new level of financial reporting and accountability that most companies are not ready for.

 Distressed Financial Situations

 Are you making or losing money?
-An Interim Chief Financial Officer can help an owner get their hands around the business, and put good financial systems and accounting policy process procedure into place.
-No matter what type of company you own, you no longer need to wonder what projects are profitable.
+An Interim Chief Financial Officer can help an owner with cost accounting, putting good financial systems and accounting policy and procedures into place.
+No matter what type of company you own, interim CFO services can be critical in properly recognizing revenue, cash flow analysis, budget forecasting, and financial modeling.
+You no longer need to wonder what projects are profitable.

 Preparing for IPO

-When preparing for an IPO, you need to start acting like a public company, reporting according to public standards.
-An Interim CFO brings invaluable experience with SEC reporting to the table as you evaluate underwriters, auditors, navigate through a roadshow, launch your offering and operate publicly.
+When preparing for an IPO, you need to start acting like a public company.
+Public company financial reporting is a top priority for many Interim Chief Financial Officers.
+An interim of fractional CFO brings invaluable experience with SEC reporting and preparing a company for IPO as you evaluate underwriters, auditors, navigate through a roadshow, launch your offering and operate publicly.

 Very often they [acquired companies] don’t have a true CFO and that’s critical for us.
 We’re going to hire a full-time or a really strong CFO in every one of our companies, but you might not have that person ready to go on day one and so we’re going to bring in somebody on an interim basis.